 Mrs G had been in a relationship with a married man for over 20 years.
 He had financially supported her by putting down a deposit on her house, buying her a car and paying for holidays.
 On his unexpected death our client received nothing under the Will.
 We successfully obtained for her a substantial share of the estate.

 Separated wife who hadn’t had a divorce settlement

 Our client had separated from her wealthy husband many years previously but they had never divorced.
-On his death we obtained over £1m settlement from the estate.
+On his death we obtained an over £1m settlement from the estate.

 Money left to charity leaving wife penniless

 Our client and her husband who had no children had decided they would both leave everything to animal charities with the first to die leaving a portion to the charities and then on the death of the other the remainder.
 The Wills were made many years previously.
 In the meantime the couple’s finances changed substantially for the worse and on the husband’s death our client was left almost penniless.
 We obtained an adjustment to give our client a comfortable retirement with the animal charities to inherit on her death.

 What our happy clients say about us:

 - Excellent service” – Mr H

 - Thank you for all your hardwork I can’t believe everything is now over – Mrs L